ufozone/ha-octopusnet/README.md

 1. If HACS is not installed, follow HACS installation and configuration at <https://hacs.xyz/>.

-2. Click the button below or visit the HACS _Integrations_ pane and add `https://github.com/ufozone/ha-octopusnet.git` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+2. Click the button below or visit HACS and add `https://github.com/ufozone/ha-octopusnet.git` as a custom repository with type `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=ufozone&repository=ha-octopusnet&category=integration)